The first night home for many new puppy owners can be a nightmare of crying, whimpering, whining, and accidents.

 Start with short absences, if possible.
 Don’t let your puppy roam free for the first time during a full work day — instead, take advantage of the time when you check the mail, go to the post office, get groceries, and onwards through increasingly long absences.

-Teaching a puppy not to whine in the crate at night can be exhausting.
-But with patience and consistency, the crying-gets-potty approach generally helps crate train puppies very quickly.
+Crate training a puppy and teaching him not to cry in the crate at night can be exhausting.
+But with patience and consistency, the crying-gets-potty approach generally helps crate train puppies at night very quickly.

 When you bring home a puppy, expect a few sleepless nights (just like with a newborn).
 The younger your puppy, the longer you’ll have to work through an upset baby at night.

-We’d love to hear your thoughts on this method of crate training a puppy at night– or on crate training in general.
+We’d love to hear your thoughts on this method of how to crate train a puppy at night– or on crate training puppies in general.
 Share your thoughts below!